 IDD is mainly responsible for providing assistance to Filipino inventors by upholding the intellectual property system as well as the business development of inventions and technologies.
 IDD’s activities are embodied in the following programs:

-- Invention Testing and Analysis Assistance Program - grants up to 50,000-peso fund to technologists, inventors and researchers to cover cost of laboratory services, analyses and performance testing available at the DOST, its R&D Institutes and regional offices, as well as other government agencies equipped with laboratory and testing facilities.
+2. Testing and Analysis Assistance Program - The Program grants a financial assistance to technologists, inventors and researchers needing laboratory services: analyses and performance testing.
+TAPI endorses these program clients to the laboratories of the Department of Science and Technology (DOST) system, such as those in Research and Development Institutes (RDIs), regional offices, and even other government agencies equipped with laboratory and testing facilities.

 3. Industry-Based Invention Development (IBID) Program - The IBID Program supports the development of viable inventions through its application and adaption to existing industry practices, and the production of the commercial prototype of the invention to be installed in the actual operations.
 The collaborative undertaking among TAPI, the inventor and the adoptor involves testing, debugging and other refinements for the invention as placed in a real working environment.

 4. Invention-Based Enterprise Development (IBED) Program – The IBED Program supports an inventor in developing the invention into a business enterprise by making it available to the consumers.
 Funds will be provided to cover pre-commercialization activities such as pilot-scale testing, field testing, pilot production for market testing and commercialization including raw materials, labor and overhead costs directly related to the production and the purchase of the equipment needed to manufacture the new inventions.